 A great candidate experience applies to every physician candidate you work with, not just the ones you hire.

 If a passive candidate reaches out or agrees to a conversation with you, it’s a given that something about your organization or opportunity has piqued their interest.
 Find out precisely what that interest is, and move forward with a timeframe that fits that candidate’s needs.

 The communication channels you choose to use are critical.

 In an article from our partners at ASPR, Understanding the Passive Job Seeker, research shows that although passive job seekers initially were not interested in new job opportunities, they said they would likely click on a job posting that appeared next to clinical content that they were reading on a journal or association website.

 Sound familiar?
-Doximity Talent Finder presents a member audience of over 500,000 physicians in one secure network.
-You can put your opportunities where physicians are searching for clinical content—in an environment where care-related literature searches and discussions with colleagues can be even earn physicians CME credits.
+Doximity Talent Finder presents a member audience of 1 million+ clinicians, including over 70% of U.S. physicians in one secure network.
+Using Talent Finder, you can showcase opportunities where physicians are searching for clinical content—in an environment where care-related literature searches and discussions with colleagues can earn physicians CME credits.
 You’re also guaranteed communication with physician candidates via proprietary and secure messaging.
-If you’re not using Doximity Talent Finder, sign up for a live demo now.
+Ready to learn more about how Talent Finder can help you achieve your hiring goals?